abergs/docs-playground/src/guide/get-started.md

 # Get Started

-Passwordless.dev is a software toolkit that helps web developers to support FIDO2 WebAuthn passkeys for authentication by their end-users.
+Passwordless.dev is a software toolkit that helps web developers to support [FIDO2 WebAuthn passkeys](concepts) for authentication by their end-users.
 In this guide, we'll chart the quickest path to implementing passwordless.dev for your website.

 ::: tip
 This guide will skip over some conceptual basics in order to get you started as quickly as possible.
-Check out [Concepts & Mechanics](concepts) for in-depth discussion of the ideas used by passwordless.dev.
+Check out [Concepts](concepts) for in-depth discussion of the ideas used by passwordless.dev.
 :::

-In this guide we'll provide JavaScript examples, however you can check out sample code, guidelines, and tips for other languages in [Backend Languages](backend) and [Frontend Frameworks](frontend).
+In this guide we'll provide JavaScript examples, however you can check out sample code, guidelines, and tips for other toolkits in [Backend Languages](backend) and [Frontend Frameworks](frontend).

 ## Sign up